In this article

 - ADI Test Part 2 is a practical driving test, which will assess your driving ability

 - ADI Test Part 3 is a practical driving test, assessing your ability to teach the driving syllabus

-To pass the overall ADI test, you need to receive coaching from a either driving school or a professional driving instructor trainer.
-You have a range of training options at this point and you should pick a driving instructor training course that matches your budget and preferred method of practicing once qualified.
-The cost of your training course ranges between £2000 and £3000 and several large national driving schools provide tuition.
+To pass the overall ADI test, you need to receive coaching from either a driving school or a professional driving instructor trainer.
+You have a range of training options at this point and you should pick a driving instructor training course that matches your budget and preferred method of practising once qualified.
+The cost of your training course ranges between £2000 and £3000 and several large national driving schools provide the tuition.
 Read our driving instructor training guide for more information

 The ADI standards check is graded as follows;